top of page

 Beach yoga at sunrise at Moonee Beach

-The nearby Moonee Beach Nature Reserve added an extra layer of serenity, with local birds calling overhead as we woke to see the sunrise over the bay & walked the coastal trails, including sighting the stunning black cockatoos!
+The nearby Moonee Beach Nature Reserve added an extra layer of serenity.
+Local birds called overhead as we woke to see the sunrise over the bay.
+We walked the coastal trails, even spotting stunning black cockatoos!

 Three images show Dorrigo National Park: a cascading waterfall, misty treetops, and towering trees with dense green foliage.